carlosivanr/hugo_website/content/guides/anova/2021-05-18-welchs-anova/index.en.markdown

 {{< tab tabNum="1" >}}
 <br>

 The following code chunk demonstrates how to code a Welch's ANOVA in R with the jmv package.
-The jmv approach uses the `anovaOneW()` function which can take options to produce plots and conduct tests of normality and equality of variance (homogeneity of variance or homoscedasticity) with the `norm = TRUE` and `eqv = TRUE` options.
+The jmv approach uses the `anovaOneW()` function which can take options to produce plots and conduct tests of normality and equality of variance (homogeneity of variance or homoscedasticity) with the `norm = TRUE` and `eqv = TRUE` options respectively.
 Games-Howell post hoc tests are produced by setting `phMethod = 'gamesHowell'`.

 ```r
 library(jmv)